fbrei/fbrei.github.io/_posts/2017-11-10-Setting-up-HPN-SSH.md

 When you reconnect to your server, you will notice that the fingerprints have changed.
 This is normal, you can safely delete the old fingerprints and accept the new ones.

-That's it for now!
-After all, this is just a test post.
-I will add more instructions later :)
+That's it!
+Remember to enable autostart of your new ssh server, for example by creating a service file for systemd.
+I will explain how to create one in a later tutorial.

-See you soon!
+HPN SSH made file transfers two to four times as fast on our servers.
+I hope that your experiences will be at least this good, or maybe even better :)